-- Securing the dismissal with prejudice, affirmed on appeal, of all claims in a multi-hundred million dollar industry-wide case in which a qui tam plaintiff alleged major insurance companies, including client Farmers Insurance, violated the False Claims Act for allegedly failing to reimburse the government for payments it made to Medicare beneficiaries – in accordance with the Medicare Secondary Payer statute.
+- Securing dismissals with prejudice, affirmed on appeal, of all claims in multi-hundred million dollar industry-wide cases in which qui tam plaintiffs alleged major insurance companies, including client Farmers Insurance, violated the False Claims Act for allegedly failing to reimburse the government for payments it made to Medicare beneficiaries – in accordance with the Medicare Secondary Payer statute.

 - Serving as co-lead Counsel for Sanofi in obtaining a trial victory in a contractual dispute with Sun Pharmaceutical Industries over a settlement in a Hatch-Waxman patent infringement litigation related to Eloxatin, Sanofi’s branded colorectal drug treatment product with annual sales in excess of $1 billion.
 Following expedited discovery, an evidentiary hearing and pre- and post-trial briefing, the district court agreed with Sanofi’s interpretation of the parties’ settlement agreement and held that Sun was enjoined from selling its generic version of Eloxatin® until August 2012.
 The Federal Circuit dismissed Sun’s appeal of the district court’s ruling as moot.

 - Defeating plaintiffs’ motion for class certification against Farmers Insurance Company, Inc., Mid-Century Insurance Company, and Truck Insurance Exchange.
 The plaintiffs had challenged our clients’ payment of medical expense benefits to policyholders that were based on amounts paid by Medicare or private health insurers, alleging that these payment practices breached policyholders’ automobile insurance contracts, which provided for the payment of “reasonable expenses” for “necessary medical services.”
 The court denied plaintiffs’ motion in its entirety, specifically finding that individualized issues predominated over any common ones and that both named plaintiffs were inadequate class representatives.